abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/5-CSS-Animation.md

 ---

-## Transition
+## Transitions

-`transition` property is used to animate the changes in css properties **over time**
+`transition` property is used to animate the changes in css properties **when their state changes** (e.g. hover, focus, active, etc.)

-- It works by applying the changes in the css properties over a period of time
+- It works by applying the changes in the css properties over a period of time instead of instantly when the state changes.

 - The `transition` shorthand property consists of multiple properties:
   ![transition](./img/transition-1.png)